 \section{Large deviation upper-bound and properties of the rate functions}

 In this section, we prove upper bound large deviations, i.e. the upper bound in Theorem~\ref{theo_large_dev}.
 This is done by adapting the method of \cite{Kipnis1989} to the present case, introducing the tilted dynamics $\Prob^N_{\beta,H}$, $H\in\C$ and quantifying the cost of tilting.
-A time $T>0$ is fixed throughout the section, as well as the value of $\beta>1$.
-Before starting, let us fix or recall some notations.\\
+A time $T>0$ is fixed throughout the section, as well as the value of $\beta>\log 2$.
+Before we start, let us fix and recall some notations.\\

-For a bias $H\in\C$, the Radon-Nikodym derivative $D^N_{\beta,H} = d\Prob^N_{\beta,H}/d\Prob^N_{\beta}$ until time $T$ reads:
+For a bias $H\in\C$, the Radon-Nikodym derivative $D^N_{\beta,H} = \mathrm{d}\Prob^N_{\beta,H}/\mathrm{d}\Prob^N_{\beta}|_T$ until time $T$ reads: